vuestorefront/shopware-pwa/README.md

 - Use Prettier locally.
 - Run Linter before commit.
 - Always change data by mutations.
-- Log interactions with cache as this is hard to debug.
+- Log interactions with cache as this are hard to debug.
 - Use Chrome debugger.
 Do not leave thousands of console.log().
 - Use async awaits instead of promises.